How to Open a German Bank Account

 Girocards (also called “EC-Karte”) are debit cards and the most widely accepted cards for cashless payments in German stores.
 Even though the acceptance of Visa and MasterCard has been steadily increasing, especially smaller stores/ restaurants only accept Girocard.
 They usually come with a Maestro or V Pay functionality and can be used for cash withdrawals, too.
 These cards are not suitable for online or telephone payments.
 However, a lot of German do only own Girocards so that most online stores offer other means of payment (e.g. direct debit, money transfer, Paypal or payment after delivery).

 Having a Visa or MasterCard is especially important for online shopping as well as international travel.
 Some banks (i.e. N26) only offer debit cards with limited functionalities compared to credit cards.
-These cards are usually not suitable as a guarantee for rental cars or hotel bookings.
+Debit cards are usually enough for day-to-day transactions.
+However, these cards are usually not suitable as a guarantee for rental cars or hotel bookings.
 Neither do they offer free credit if you run out of funds at the end of the month.
 In return requirements in terms of credit-worthiness are less strict.

 Nowadays all banks offer online, mobile and telephone banking.
 However, there are differences in regards to user-friendliness that will depend largely on your personal taste.
 Especially some online banks offer advanced applications that are capable of showing transactions in real-time.
 For traditional retail banks it may take some days to see your updated statement.
 In contrast, they provide their own network of branches and therefore additional face-to-face service.